-These 5 students try out every year and have the privilege of piloting the robot during competitions.
-There is one Coach, one Driver, one Co-Driver, one Pilot, and one Human Player for the 2017 season.
+These 4 students try out every year and have the privilege of piloting the robot during competitions.
+There is one Coach, one Driver, one Operator, and one Human Player for the 2018 season.

-The Chairman’s team is hand selected by TD SLC to present the 2017’s script which includes information about what we do as a team to help our community.
-For the 2017 presentation there are three presenters, two act as archaeologists and one acts as the host of a show.
+The Chairman’s team is hand selected by TD SLC to present the 2018’s script which includes information about what we do as a team to help our community.
+For the 2018 presentation there are three presenters, two act as archaeologists and one acts as the host of a show.

 Constantly updating and debugging all three of the team’s websites, students with various talents make up the Web Des/Dev team.
 Students are involved in both the aesthetic design and programming of the website.

 Led by our Safety Captain, these members contribute to the team in a very important way.
 Safety team members ensure everyone is free from danger at all times, and aim to spread safety throughout FIRST.